sethgoldin/install-davinci-resolve-centos/README.md

 		```# reboot```
 	1. Confirm that you're running the NVIDIA driver at any time by running `$ nvidia-smi`
-1. Download and install the latest DeckLink driver
+1. [OPTIONAL] Download and install the latest DeckLink driver
 	1. Download the latest driver [from the Blackmagic Design website](https://www.blackmagicdesign.com/support/family/capture-and-playback)
 	1. Become the `root` user: